PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 There are many different versions of PortaPack, mainly due to Chinese’s Companies putting their own take of the design such as adding a larger screen, adding charging or changing the main chip due to price and availability.

 **Most manufactures changes components frequently without notifying anyone, thus you should always ask the vendor the compatibility of their hardware before you buy, even if a specific vendor/store/seller already has a lot of positive reviews.**

+Asking which one to buy in the community is welcomed, however it could be not helping since things changing fast and no one can guarantee you that something will be 100% works.

 The current list is: